-Room Parent Overview
+Room Parent Handbook

 WELCOME!

 Room Parents are an invaluable resource at Mendham Township Elementary School

 (MTES).
 In this role, you are an important enabler of many of the activities, events, and programs that make our school such a special place!
 Your help is greatly appreciated by the entire MTES community.